Best HVAC Schools in California

 • EPA Section 608 prep: This is required for anyone handling refrigerants.

-• Job placement support: Good schools help graduates make industry connections.
+• career services: Good schools help graduates make industry connections.

 • Flexible scheduling: Evening or weekend classes help if you’re working.